Biden-Xi summit: Can the US and China keep competition under control? | DW | 16.11.2021

 "Taiwan should focus on ensuring that it remains indispensable and it remains a responsible and considerate partner to liberal democracies around the world.
 But do so in a way that doesn't obviously cross China's red line," he added.

-Dexter Roberts, senior fellow at the Asia Security Initiative at the Atlantic Council in Washington, told DW that Monday's summit may have jumpstarted dialogue, but that substantive agreements between the US and China remain unlikely.
+Dexter Roberts, senior fellow at the Asia Security Initiative at the Atlantic Council in Washington, told DW that Monday's summit may have jump-started dialogue, but substantive agreements between the US and China remain unlikely.

-On the economic front, Roberts cited China's mercantilist industrial policies creating unfair economic advantages for Chinese companies, and the US responding with policies that "aim at basically destroying some of what China perceives as its economic and business national champions like Huawei."
+On the economic front, Roberts said issues included China's mercantilist industrial policies, which create unfair economic advantages for Chinese companies, and the US's responding with policies that "aim at basically destroying some of what China perceives as its economic and business national champions like Huawei."

-However, both experts said lower-level meetings between Chinese ministries and their counterparts are likely to follow the summit.
+Both experts said lower-level meetings between Chinese ministries and their counterparts would likely follow the summit.

-"The fact that top-level leaders on both sides can directly communicate in a relatively cordial atmosphere will have the effect of normalizing and legitimizing regular interactions and negotiations between working level officials down the food chain," said Wen.
+"The fact that top-level leaders on both sides can directly communicate in a relatively cordial atmosphere will have the effect of normalizing and legitimizing regular interactions and negotiations between working level officials down the food chain," Wen said.

-"Both sides are still at the bargaining stage over what political foundation a working relationship can be built upon."
+"Both sides are still at the bargaining stage over what political foundation a working relationship can be built upon," Wen said.

 With reporting from William Yang in Taipei.